AppliedEnergistics/Applied-Energistics-2/guidebook/getting-started.md

 ![The interior of a meteor](assets/assemblies/meteor_interior.png)

 To get started with Applied Energistics 2, one must first find a [meteorite](./features/meteorites.md).
 These are fairly common and tend to leave massive holes in the terrain, so you've probably encountered one in your travels.
-If you haven't, you can craft a <ItemLink id="meteorite_compass" />, which will point toward the nearest NEED INFO DOES IT POINT AT THE SKY STONE OR THE MYSTERIOUS CUBE.
+If you haven't, you can craft a <ItemLink id="meteorite_compass" />, which will point toward the nearest <ItemLink id="mysterious_cube" />.

 Once you have found a meteorite, mine into its center.
 You will find certus quartz clusters, certus quartz buds, budding certus quartz of various types, and a Mysterious Cube in the center.